 Is Labfront compatible with non-Garmin devices?

-Yes, Labfront is also compatible with Movesense devices for IMU/ECG data, the latest list of compatible devices is available on our website.
+Yes, Labfront is compatible with Dexcom CGMs as well as Movesense devices for IMU/ECG data.
+The latest list of compatible devices is available on our website.
 We do update this list from time to time, so if you are interested in a specific device that is not listed on the website, then please reach out to hello@labfront.com

 🔎 Can't find the answer you're looking for?